 Council Members are elected every four years, at the same time as the District Council elections take place.
 If a Councillor resigns during their term of office, the Parish Council has a statutory duty to advertise the vacancy and to notify the relevant officer at the District Council that this has been done.
 Unless the required number of parishioners request an election, the Parish Council is then free to co-opt someone to fill the vacancy until the next election.

-We meet twelve times a year on the first, non-Bank Holiday Monday of the month, in the John Bromell Room of Tedburn St Mary’s Village Hall and also at Pathfinder Village Hall.
+Under normal circumstances we meet twelve times a year on the first, non-Bank Holiday Monday of the month, in the John Bromell Room of Tedburn St Mary’s Village Hall and also at Pathfinder Village Hall.